The Seiberg-Witten equations on end-periodic manifolds and an obstruction to positive scalar curvature metrics: Compactness

-(v) The proof is similar with (iv): just use (iii) instead of (ii).
-Note that in this case we have an extra term in the Seiberg-Witten equations coming from the perturbation $\hat{\mathfrak{p}}$.
-But since the perturbation is tame, the bootstraping argument still works.
+Note that the perturbation term $\hat{\mathfrak{p}}^{1,\sigma}(A_{0,n},\phi_{0,n})$ does not affect the bootstraping argument because it is tame.
 (See the proof Theorem 10.9.2 in the book for a similar but more detailed argument.)\end{proof}